neko-suki/wasm_struct/README.md

-how to access Go's struct from wasm
+how to access Go's struct from WebAssembly

 # how to use
 ## build